facelessuser/coloraide/README.md

 - Make accessible many new and old non-CSS color spaces.

-- Provide a number of useful utilities such as interpolation, color distancing, blending, gamut mapping, etc.
+- Provide a number of useful utilities such as interpolation, color distancing, blending, gamut mapping, filters, correlated color temperature, color vision deficiency simulation, etc.

-- Provide a plugin API to extend supported color spaces and more.
+- Provide a plugin API to extend supported color spaces and approaches to various utilities.

 - Allow users to configure defaults to their liking.